Reserves, Carry-Forwards, and UPPS No. 03.02.01

 d. prescribes treatment for over-expended accounts and deficit fund balances; and

-e. specifies and explains the University’s available funds targets.
+e. specifies and explains Texas State University’s available funds targets.

 02. FUND ACCOUNTING, AVAILABLE RESERVES, AND METHOD OF FINANCE